Topics in String Theory and Quantum Gravity: Other developments and conclusions

-The $\Delta_{a}(T)$ are the threshold corrections.
-The argument $T$ denotes collectively the dependence of the masses of the heavy fields integrated out on the light scalar fields expectation values.
-These threshold corrections are crucial to reconcile string model predictions with the current value of the Weinberg angle.
-The inclusion of (\ref{loop-corr}) into (\ref{gaugino-cond}) fixes the dilaton expectation value, and this may break space-time supersymmetry (for more details and references see the second reference in \cite{phenomenology}).
-Explicit studies have been carried out so far only in few models, and hopefully a more general picture will develop in the not very distant future.
-Many more things could be said about Superstring Phenomenology, but this seems as a good point to stop.
+where~$T$ collectively denotes the light scalar moduli fields.
+These threshold corrections are crucial to reconcile the string model predictions with the current value of the weak mixing angle.
+A combination of eqs.~\eqref{loop-corr} and \eqref{gaugino-cond} fixes the dilaton expectation value, opening up the possibility of finding vacua where supersymmetry is broken (for more details and references see the second entry in~\cite{phenomenology}).
+So far this has been explored in a few models, but more systematic studies are expected to be carried out in the near future.